Coastal Carolina vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 6, 2021

 Georgia Southern Stats and Trends

+- Georgia Southern has played eight games, with three wins against the spread.

-- The Eagles have yet to cover the spread this season when underdogs by 19.5 points or more.
+- The Eagles have yet to cover the spread this year when underdogs by 20 points or more.

-- Georgia Southern's games this season have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).
+- Georgia Southern has gone over the point total in 57.1% of its opportunities this year (four times over seven games with a set point total).

-- Georgia Southern is 3-0 against the spread and 2-2 overall when the team records more than 18.5 points.
+- Georgia Southern is 3-0 against the spread and 2-2 overall when the team scores more than 18.5 points.

-- In games that Georgia Southern churns out over 331.9 yards, the team is 2-1 against the spread and 2-2 overall.
+- When Georgia Southern churns out over 331.9 yards, the team is 2-1 against the spread and 2-2 overall.

 - The Eagles have turned the ball over four more times (9 total) than the Chanticleers have forced a turnover (5) this season.